kailash-manasarovar/statement/docs/timeline/2025/may.md

 i was curious about this being God's Way of getting all permanently obsessively unhelpful folk OUT OF THE WAY!
 Whatever it takes Father, whatever it takes.
 I am your servant for all eternity.
+And if I'm right, that this is what this is all about, then You have answered our novena before we even started and I'm so happy.
+Thank you Father.

 ## TT intensive in Dublin